nix-community/nix-vscode-extensions/README.md

 The [config](.github/config.yaml) contains several extensions.
 We cache the information about the latest **release** versions of these extensions (see [Extensions](#extensions)).

-If you'd like to use release versions of an extension, please, add that extension to the config and make a Pull Request.
+You can add new extensions to the config and make a Pull Request.
+Use the original extension publisher and name, e.g. `GitHub` and `copilot`.

 ### Extra extensions